dmh247365/30-days-of-code-log-r1/README.md

                 -----------------------------------------------------------------------------

 **2. Course: "The complete react developer in 2021"**
-  - Going through the lifecycle of a component, which consists of three main phases:-
+  - Going through the lifecycle of a Class component, which consists of three main phases:-

     - Mounting: done first
       - constructor()